HomeLatest NewsCyber SecurityQuick Heal Technologies invests $2 million in Israeli cybersecurity startup L7 Defense

 “L7 Defense has proven its unique capabilities in the area of API Security and NG-WAF, which led us to increase our investment further.
 Simultaneously, this move enables ‘Seqrite’ to foray into application security and strengthen our solution stack to secure modern enterprises against the next-generation of cyber-attacks,” said Kailash Katkar, Managing Director and CEO, Quick Heal Technologies.

 The company said that its efforts to invest in disruptive technologies that will shape the future of cybersecurity while supporting innovative startups.
 This is Quick Heal’s third investment in the last 18 months.
-The company had recently invested in based wireless security startup Ray.
+The company had recently invested in Singapore based wireless security startup Ray.

 “This investment is strategic and will enable us to extend our technological leadership further, to increase our exposure, and gain further market awareness.
 We are thrilled and energized to have support from Quick Heal Technologies.
 This vote of confidence reinforces our resolve and motivation to become the API security leader in this extremely dynamic market,” said Yisrael Gross, Co-Founder, L7 Defense.